Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

     :prog: cdx-ev
     :path: vex search

     This subcommand searches a file for a specific vulnerability based on its ID.
-The command returns a .json file.
+The command returns a JSON file.

 Example::